 If you drink tea it’s very likely you are drinking tea from China.
 And here is where the problem lies.
 Did you know that China is also the world’s largest user of pesticides?
 In 2012 Greenpeace’s investigation uncovered a massive use of chemical pesticides in Chinese tea.
 They took samples from nine well-known companies and these samples were sent to an accredited third-party laboratory for pesticide testing.
-Shockingly all of the tea samples contained a variety of pesticides and illegal pesticides were found on 12 samples.
+Shockingly all of the tea samples contained a variety of pesticides and illegal pesticides were found in 12 samples.
 The tea tested was green tea, oolong tea and jasmine tea.

 Ok, it’s been a while since these samples were taken and things have probably changed since then, but still, you should be aware of your tea’s origins.
 I am very positive that some tea you drink will contain higher pesticide residue than other.
-At the end of the day farmers do use pesticides for growing tea but some pesticides are more harmful than others.
-In Japan they have stricter regulations on farming and their laws on pesticides are checked regularly.
+At the end of the day, farmers do use pesticides for growing tea but some pesticides are more harmful than others.
+In Japan, they have stricter regulations on farming and their laws on pesticides are checked regularly.
 There is a much better chance of fewer pesticides in Japanese green tea.

-You could of course choose organic to avoid any pesticides altogether but again, organic tea from China may not be the best.
+You could, of course, choose organic to avoid any pesticides altogether but again, organic tea from China may not be the best.
 China is one of the most polluted countries in the world with high water and soil pollution – this makes growing truly organic foods almost impossible and there is a big question of whether the organic produce is truly organic.
 Anybody can put a label on a product to say it’s organic but who checks how organic the product is, especially in China where corruption is wide-spread?

-Also to note, if the farm is purely organic, they may still have a neighboring farm which is not and the pesticides their neighbours use could be transferred to the organic farm by air (when spraying).
+Also to note, if the farm is purely organic, they may still have a neighbouring farm which is not and the pesticides their neighbours use could be transferred to the organic farm by air (when spraying).
 The pesticides can leach deep into the underground water and again this can also reach the organic land.
 So, do you see now how growing truly organic tea in China could be a bit of a challenge?

 Lead in tea